obarrilero/sambuca/README.md

     virtual environment (be sure to activate it first).
 3.  develop: installs sambuca in development mode.
 4.  lint: runs pylint.
-5.  htmldocs: builds the HTML documentation.
+5.  html: builds the HTML documentation.
-6.  pdfdocs: builds the documentation in PDF format.
+6.  pdf: builds the documentation in PDF format.
-7.  latexdocs: builds LaTeX source, used to generate other formats.
+7.  latex: builds LaTeX source, used to generate other formats.
 8.  alldocs: builds all documentation formats.
 9.  sdist: builds a source distribution.
 10. bdist\_wheel: builds a universal wheel distribution.